lack3r/html-with-emojis-to-base64-converter/README.md

 Using the tool is simple.
 Open `index.html` and select the HTML file you want to convert using the dropdown.
 Once the file is selected, all emojis in the file will be converted to base64 images.

+## Instructions

+Due to the fact that the HTML file downloads another HTML file, it most probably will hit the CORS policy on the browser.
+You can run the website as a web application.
+This for example can be done by using the [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) plugin on visual studio code.

 ## Notes

 - This tool was designed for a specific use case and may have limited functionality beyond its intended purpose.